 By: Tavaga Research

-The Securities Exchange Board of India (SEBI) revamped the structure of multi-cap mutual funds by tweaking their categorization on Friday.
+The Securities Exchange Board of India (SEBI) revamped the structure of multi-cap mutual funds by tweaking their categorization in September 2020.
 The market regulator also introduced a framework concerning asset allocation of multi-cap funds.

 From the present requirements of 65 percent as a minimum threshold in equity and equity-related instruments, fund managers must ensure a minimum allocation of 75 percent towards equities.
 The regulator has taken a step ahead and directed the fund houses to invest at least 25 percent of the multi-cap fund’s corpus in small-cap, mid-cap, and large-cap stocks each.

 The Mutual Funds are adhered to comply with the new regulations within one month from the date of publishing (January 2021) the list of stocks under various categories by AMFI.
-Notably, AMFI has not been consulted by SEBI before releasing the circular on the latest norm.
+Notably, AMFI was not consulted by SEBI before releasing the circular on the latest norm.